iUseMintBTW/iUseMintBTW/README.md

 function presentation(ana)
 {

  //* Howdy!
-I use Linux Mint, by the way. 👋
+I use mint, by the way. 👋

  //* Feel welcomed. it's an order. 💕